bcrtvkcs/100BrightnessBugWorkaround-Magisk-KSUModule/README.md

-# 100% Brightness Bug Workaround
+# 100% Brightness Bug Workaround Magisk & KSU Module

 A Magisk / KernelSU module that automatically toggles the Always-On Display (AOD) and cycles the screen state upon boot to bypass the 100% brightness bug.